Forex market opening hours: best time to trade FX in the US

-How do trading hours affect individual forex pairs?
+How do trading hours and time zones affect individual forex pairs?

 Some forex pairs will be more heavily affected by an overlap than others.
 For example, EUR/USD and GBP/USD will see increased activity as New York gets into its stride while London is still fully active.

-Typically, a forex pair has greater liquidity when at least one of its markets is open – USD/JPY will be busiest during the Asian or US sessions, but less so during the London or European session.
-EUR/JPY is more active at the open of the London session, and EUR/USD will not be quite as busy during the Asian session, and so on.
+Typically, a forex pair has greater liquidity when at least one of its markets is open – USD/JPY will be busiest during the Asian or US sessions, but less so during the European session.
+EUR/JPY is more active at the open of the European session, and EUR/USD will not be quite as busy during the Asian session, and so on.

-Whichever pair you trade, regardless of whether it is one of the biggest and busiest, or one of the more ‘exotic’ ones, it is important firstly to know which pieces of data are being published today, and secondly which sessions are likely to be the most volatile.
+Whichever pair you trade, regardless of whether it is one of the biggest and busiest, or one of the more ‘exotic’ ones, it is important to know what financial data is about to be published, and which sessions are likely to be the most volatile.
 Traders can then look to trade within either the volatile or quiet periods, with both approaches having their own merits and disadvantages.

-You can learn the times which work best for you and your trading style by opening an IG demo trading account to practise with £10,000 in virtual funds before committing real capital on the live markets.
+You discover the times which work best for you and your trading style by opening an IG demo trading account.
+You’ll be able to practice with $10,000 in virtual funds before committing real capital on the live markets.

 What to bear in mind before trading during different forex market hours

-There are several important things that you should bear in mind before trading during different forex market hours.
-For one, you should remember that liquidity will either be high or low depending on the time you are trading, and whether there is any overlap in that session.
+Before trading during different forex market hours, you should remember that liquidity will be affected by the time of day at which you are trading, and whether there is an overlap between sessions.

-The geographic areas included in the overlap also affects liquidity.
-For example, the London-New York overlap is often more liquid than the London-Tokyo overlap.
-The same can be said for volatility levels, with the FX market often experiencing greater volatility during the London-New York overlap.
+The geographic areas included in the overlap also affect liquidity.
+For example, The London-New York overlap is more liquid than the London-Tokyo overlap.
+The same can be said for volatility levels, with the London-New York overlap usually experiencing increased volatility.

-Some traders like high volatility, such as those that use a scalping trading strategy, but others do not.
-As a result, it is important to have an effective risk management plan in place while trading during different forex market hours.
+Some traders like high volatility, but others do not.
+As a result, it is important to have an effective risk management strategy in place while trading during different forex market hours.

 Publication date :